W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 The First Coming of Christ is merely another name for the creation, for Christ is the Son of God.
 ²The Second Coming of Christ means nothing more than the end of the ego’s rule and the healing of the mind.
 ³I was created like you in the First Coming, and I have called you to join with me in the Second Coming.
-⁴I am in charge of the Second Coming; my judgement is used only for protection; my judgement cannot be wrong because my judgement never attacks.
+⁴I am in charge of the Second Coming; my judgment is used only for protection; my judgment cannot be wrong because my judgment never attacks.
-⁵Your judgement may be so distorted that you believe I was mistaken in choosing you.
+⁵Your judgment may be so distorted that you believe I was mistaken in choosing you.
 ⁶I assure you believing I was mistaken in choosing you, is a mistake of your ego.
 ⁷Do not mistake the belief I was mistaken in choosing you, for humility.
 ⁸Your ego is trying to convince you that the ego is real and I am not real, because if I am real, I am no more real than you are real.